A Reason to Fight: Themes and composition

 Lyrically, the song is about battling addiction and depression; the song is meant to provide a positive and hopeful message for those struggling with it.
-The rough song idea was initially proposed by guitarist Dan Donegan, and supported by frontman and lyricist David Draiman, who felt a personal connection to its message, having seen a number of people close to him struggle with addiction and depression.
+The rough song idea was initially proposed by guitarist Dan Donegan, and supported by Draiman, who felt a personal connection to its message, having seen a number of people close to him struggle with addiction and depression.
 The song is most commonly referred to as a ballad prominently featuring acoustic guitar.
 The song's musical direction was inspired by the band's success with their cover of "The Sound of Silence".

 Reception

 Vince Neilstein of MetalSucks was critical of the song, summing it up as "Draiman whining over top acoustic guitars", but conceded that it was poised to do well at rock radio.